mlayton20/data-science-mooc/cleaning-data/project/CodeBook.md

 ---

 #Overview
-The run_analysis script uses data from the following files to generate an aggregated set of data showing the mean and standard deviation for each Subject and Activity grouping.
+The run_analysis script uses data from the following files to generate an aggregated set of data showing the mean and standard deviation for each Subject and Activity grouping against each variable.
 The source data represents movement of subjects performing daily activities such as walking, sitting and laying.

 Source Files used: